EN

 3. Āsana

-Asana is related to ones seated pose when meditating, so not to be confused with modern yoga asana practices but developing them so you can hold one seated pose such as padmasana (lotus) or shiddhasana (accomplished) comfortably for extending period of time for meditation and helping the yogi to the next stage of 8 limbs of yoga.
+Asana is related to one's seated pose when meditating, so it is not to be confused with modern yoga asana practices, but developing them so you can hold one seated pose, such as padmasana (lotus) or shiddhasana (accomplished), comfortably for an extended period of time for meditation and helps the yogi to the next stage of the 8 limbs of yoga.

 4. Prānāyāma